Schedule Your Free Consultation

 Bias can also show up in medical treatment.
 Some doctors carry the belief that riding a motorcycle is inherently reckless.
 That assumption can creep into their evaluations, leading them to question pain complaints or downplay long-term effects.
 When that skepticism appears in medical records, insurers can seize on it to argue that your injuries are less severe than they are.

 Florida’s comparative fault rule adds to the problem.
 If an insurer convinces a jury or adjuster that you share part of the blame, your recovery is reduced by that percentage.
 Even a small assignment of fault can cut into the compensation you need for medical care and lost income.
-Plus, if you are found more than 50% responsible for the crash, Floriia law prevents you from recovering damages at all.
+Plus, if you are found more than 50% responsible for the crash, Florida law prevents you from recovering damages at all.

 A Lakeland motorcycle accident attorney can challenge this bias by presenting clear evidence of driver error, consulting medical experts who understand the full impact of motorcycle injuries, and building a record that reflects the reality of your recovery needs.